 In this blog, we will show you how to index a codebase for RAG with CocoIndex.
-CocoIndex provides built-in support for codebase chunking, with native Tree-sitter support.
+CocoIndex provides built-in support for codebase chunking, with native Tree-sitter support and real-time update.

 Because we use incremental processing (only reprocessing what has changed) under the hood, the index is updated in near real-time.
 It can be real-time if we integrate with any source that directly pushes change notifications, e.g., a code editor.
 This can be built for code search applications, or for providing relevant context to AI code generation systems where low latency is critical for a seamless developer experience.